rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 Unlike in Cloud Files, where the segments contain data and the DLO is just a manifest telling Cloud Files what the content of the DLO is, these are all *real files*.
-You can see this by asking the operating system to tell you how much space these files are taking up:
+You can see that this is the case by asking the operating system to tell you how much space these files are taking up:

     $ du -chs my-images
     4.9G    my-images
     4.9G    total

 You can see that twice as much space as the size of the VHD file is being used.
-So locally, now that you've used the segments to reconstitute the VHD file, you no longer need the segments.
-You can delete them without affecting your VHD, as follows:
+Therefore locally, now that you've used the segments to reconstitute the VHD file, you no longer need the segments.
+You can delete them without affecting your VHD in the following way:

     $ rm my-images/9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-0000*